railwayapp/docs/src/pages/develop/services.md

 ## Service Icons

-Within the Command + K context menu, you can change the default service icon to something else.
-The list of available icons are pulled from our [devicons](https://devicons.railway.app/) service.
+Within the Command + K menu, you can change the default service icon to something else.
+If no URL to an icon is provided, we will use an image from our [devicons](https://devicons.railway.app/) service.